Here we are SPECIFICALLY looking at INADVERTENTLY discarded workout files. Then how to make them visible and then how to repair them, if possible.

 This may turn out to be a lot of work for you.
 It’s not worth the effort unless you’ve lost a really important file.
 How important can a file be in the grand scheme of things?

-to cut a long story short if your Garmin is one of the newer ones that is a MASS STORAGE DEVICE, ie a USB device that appears as a drive letter on your PC, then a file recovery utility may well work.
+To cut a long story short if your Garmin is one of the newer ones that is a MASS STORAGE DEVICE, ie a USB device that appears as a drive letter on your PC, then a file recovery utility may well work.
+But you may find that some of the new Garmins like the 645 and Fenix 5 Plus DO NOT attach as a mass storage device…and so this method won’t work (although there is a setting you can change so that you should be able to attach as a mass storage device)

 I used PIRIFORM’s RECUVA and there are a few ads pretending to be download links…carefully does it.
 It tries to install the google toolbar which you’ll be wary of .
 If you just then choose to scan and recover from the GARMIN/ACTIVITY or GARMIN/ACTIVITIES folder it will show a deleted FIT file with today’s date eg 2016-09-28-then-some-other-numbers.FIT (ie 2016 September 28th).

 However your device will probably NOT have correctly finished the FIT file. so, for example, SPORTTRACKS errors out when trying to import it.
 Grrrr.
 Manually uploading to Garmin Connect also fails.
-Grrrr.
-Grrr.
+Grrrr x2.

 So you have to fix the file.

-You may well find that the file seems to be an accumulation of your current activity and lots of (presumably discarded) previous ones.
-They will all be time-stamped and you will have to delete the records that are old.
-You may well find that the file gets allocated to the wrong date in sporttracks/garmin connect/ or whatever software you use if you have missed even one old timestamp.
+You may well find that the file seems to be a combination of your current activity and lots of (presumably discarded) previous ones.
+The activities within the workout file should all be correctly time-stamped and you will then have to delete the parts of the activity that are old.
+You may well find that the file gets allocated to the wrong date in sporttracks/garmin connect/ or whatever software you use if you have missed even one old timestamp, so double check that your file has not been imported and stored against a date that is different to what you expected.

 That’s pretty much it.